MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/hid/keyboard-and-mouse-class-drivers.md

     An upper-level filter driver is required.
 The filter driver supplies an IsrHook callback and a class service callback.
 I8042prt calls the IsrHook to handle raw device input, and calls the filter class service callback to filter the input.
 The filter class service callback, in turn, calls **MouseClassServiceCallback**.
 The combination of the IsrHook callback and the class service callback handles device-specific input, creates the required MOUSE\_INPUT\_DATA structures, scales the device input data, and sets the MOUSE\_MOVE\_ABSOLUTE flag.

-- Plug and Play COM port devices that are enumerated by Serenum:
+- Plug and Play COM port devices enumerated by Serenum:

     A Plug and Play function driver is required.
 The function driver creates the required MOUSE\_INPUT\_DATA structures, scales the device input data, and sets the MOUSE\_MOVE\_ABSOLUTE flag before it calls **MouseClassServiceCallback**.